 Call the vaccine enquiry phone line: 0800 433 4545 (open 9am – 4pm, Monday to

 Please note this service cannot book a vaccination appointment for you – please wait to be contacted.

 Beware of Vaccination Scams!

 Scammers have already sought to piggy-back on the Covid-19 vaccination programme and people are receiving fraudulent calls and text messages.
 So please be alert and vigilant!

-- NEVER ask for payment or for your bank details.
+The COVID-19 vaccination is only available from the NHS and it is FREE.
+The NHS will NEVER ask for payment or for your bank details.

 If you believe you have been the victim of fraud or identity theft you should report this directly to Action Fraud on 0300 123 2040.
 Where the victim is vulnerable, report it to Sussex Police online or by calling 101.